HarrisonKramer/optiland/docs/developers_guide/ray_overview.rst

 - **Direction (L, M, N)**: The ray's unit vector indicating its direction.
 - **Wavelength**: The wavelength of the ray in the system.
 - **Intensity**: The ray's relative intensity.
-- **Optical Path Length (OPL)**: The accumulated optical path the ray has traveled, weighted by refractive index.
+- **Optical Path Length (OPL)**: The accumulated path the ray has traveled, weighted by refractive index.
 - **Polarization Matrix (optional)**: A 3x3 matrix representing the transformation of a ray's initial electric field into its final state.

 .. note::